eevee/blog/_posts/2011-02-12:status-recap.markdown

 **I need to do**:

+* As above, needs some actual project love.
 * Finish the basic plugin registration API.
 The idea is for plugins to decorate methods that should be commands, then allow running them with `plugin.command`.
 Commands can also have global names registered, but I want them to explicitly ask for this for each command; supybot comes with a proliferation of plugins that all have tons of commands with similar names, and it tries to guess which command in which plugin you mean, and it's left a bad taste in my mouth.
 * Support a special `core` plugin, which would have commands for high-level stuff like loading plugins.
 * Add configuration and make the thing run under twistd.
 * Allow plugins to respond to events other than active commands.
 A common example is watching for URLs and doing something with them, or noticing when people enter/leave.
 * Allow plugins to run asynchronously, whatever that means.
 There are several distinct use cases here, and I might just scrawl an API for each to encourage API authors not to do heavy synchronous work.
-  # Communicating with another server in response to an event.
+    1. Communicating with another server in response to an event.
 Twisted is built for this, so.
-  # Long-running polling, such as listening to a pipe.
+    2. Long-running polling, such as listening to a pipe.
 (I want this for a git commit bot!)
 Twisted can take care of this, too, but the tricky bit is having it run continuously in the background.
-  # Processing that just outright takes a long time.
+    3. Processing that just outright takes a long time.
 I'm a little doubtful that this should happen with an IRC bot, but who knows.
 I _think_ Twisted has some facility for dealing with this, if you write your code politely, but I haven't used it enough to be sure.
 * Authn/authz.
 Suddenly, far more complicated!
 I really really want to make this integrate with IRC services rather than building a parallel user list, but I don't know how feasible that is.
 Nobody has tried it before; is that because it's really hard, or because nobody thought of it?

 I don't think any of this is particularly difficult, up until the last bit.
 I threw together the plugin core in an hour or so, and it does some nifty tricks.
 Just need to do enough on important projects to earn some time on this one.